Use the Get-ChildItem cmdlet in PowerShell to get items in one or more specific locations and the file size attributes to find large-size files.

 In the above PowerShell script, the Get-ChildItem cmdlet gets file object and passes its output to the second command.

-The second command search for file size that is greater than the specific size ( 27775000 bytes) and passes its output to the third command.
+The second command searches for a file size that is greater than the specific size ( 27775000 bytes) and passes its output to the third command.

 The third command uses the Remove-Item cmdlet to delete large size files than a specific size.

-Cool Tip: How to count files in folder using Get-ChildItem in PowerShell!
+Cool Tip: How to count files in the folder using Get-ChildItem in PowerShell!

 Conclusion